The Win2PDF setup program creates a printer in the "Devices and Printers" folder named Win2Image.

 You can choose a number of optional actions to take after the document is created by selecting the check boxes.
 The options include:

-•Send File - Opens a new email message using the default MAPI-compliant email client such as Outlook and attaches the file to the message.
-For multiple page documents that create multiple image files, only the first page is attached.
+•Send File - Opens a new email message using the default MAPI-compliant email client and attaches the file to the message.
 The email program is specified in the Internet Options icon in the Windows control panel.
-If the Win2PDF Mail Helper application is installed, the Mail Helper application will be opened to send the email instead of the default MAPI client.
+Win2PDF can also be configured to send a PNG using Microsoft Outlook, Mozilla Thunderbird, Gmail, Outlook.com, Yahoo!
+Mail, or custom SMTP servers.

-•Delete after Sending - Deletes the document after it has been sent using the "Send PDF" option.
+•Delete after Sending - Deletes the document after it has been sent using the "Send File" option.